 - Use hand sanitizer or another cleaning agent approved by your employer.

-- Enter the air shower and use it until it turns off, making sure to turn so that the air can get to every spot.
+- Enter the air shower and use it until it turns off, making sure to turn so the air can get to every spot.

 - Enter cleanroom.